 Complications are rare, but possible

-Almost all patients recover from a tooth extraction near you without any complication or need for follow up procedures.
+Almost all patients recover from a tooth extraction near you without any complications or need for follow-up procedures.
 Having said that, it’s important that you know the potential complications and how to respond so we can help address any issues before they become serious.

 There are five symptoms that you should watch for that may indicate complications:

 - Swelling that increases rather than decreases over the days following your extraction

 - Moderate to extreme pain rather than mild and gradually easing discomfort

 - Redness and apparent inflammation around the site of your extraction and gums